avabellaw/my-recipe/readme.md

 #### Deployment dependencies

-In order to deploy to Heroku, a Procfile and requirements.txt file is needed.
+To deploy to Heroku, a Procfile and requirements.txt file is needed.

 * The Procfile tells Heroku how to run the app.
-* The requirements.txt file lists the dependecies needed to be installed for the project.
+* The requirements.txt file lists the dependencies needed to be installed for the project.

 I have kept both these files **only** on the production branch.
 Both branches are identical apart from these two files.